nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 ## Use cases
 * A group multiple Flask routes can be segregated as a Flask Blueprint
-* Each blueprint can be used like an MVC controller by registering each blueprint at a url_prefo
+* Each blueprint can be used like an MVC controller by registering each blueprint at a url_prefix
+* flask `url_for` function can be used to easily used to create relative URLs within a blueprint or a specific blueprint route

 ## Sample Server setup
 The following python code serves a page `home.html` from the `templates` folder at the root URL.
 Also the `theme.css` is linked from the `static/styles` folder